wix-incubator/react-native-crash-course/docs/App.Remx.md

 export default AddPost;
 ```

-Now, you should be able to add a new post.
+Now you should be able to add a new post.
 Your new post will be visible in the `PostsList` screen.

 All actions described in this section are provided in this [commit](https://github.com/wix-playground/wix-mobile-crash-course/commit/d88307d9b0eb8084957e8c571e8d3427e60853a5).

 ## 11. Displaying a Post on the `ViewPost` screen

-It’s time to spend some time on our posts list and ViewPost screen.
+It’s time to spend some time on our posts list and ViewPost screens.

-Use react-native [FlatList](https://facebook.github.io/react-native/docs/flatlist) to create a list of your posts, and pass the post to the ViewPost screen.
+Use react-native [FlatList](https://facebook.github.io/react-native/docs/flatlist) to create a list of your posts and pass the post to the ViewPost screen.

 This is how your `PostsList.js` file should look like
 ```js